 In the first nine months of 2017, the real investments and the building sales have been driven by the continuous rebound of the Chinese economy.
 While the growth in building sales since the beginning of 2017 slowed down to 14.6% y/y from 43.2% y/y in ...READ MORE

-Construction has always been a favoured tool of the Chinese authorities for stimulating the economy and its development closely reflects that of GDP.
-After the global financial crisis of 2008, a government stimulus package of RMB 4tn was used for ...READ MORE
+Construction has always been a favoured tool of the Chinese authorities to stimulate the economy - its development closely reflects that of GDP.
+After the Global Financial Crisis of 2008, a government stimulus package of RMB 4tn was used for ...READ MORE

 The real estate sector - one of the key drivers of the Brazilian economy in the past decade - was not shielded from the deep recession in the country over the 2015-2016 period.
 It suffered from oversupply, lower demand, limited loan financing, ...READ MORE